HarrisonCentner/HarrisonCentner/README.md

 ## About

-I am an undergraduate researcher studing at *University of Michigan* where I am majoring in:
+I am an undergraduate researcher studying at *University of Michigan* where I am majoring in:
  * *Honors Mathematics*
  * *Computer Science Engineering*